amlacommerce/znode-docs/docs/introduction/README.md

 * SQL Server
   * Normalized system of record for everything
-  * Can recreate MongoDB and Elasticsearch data
+  * Contains source data to recreate MongoDB and Elasticsearch data
 * MongoDB
   * Stores denormalized products and content for speed and scale
 * Elasticsearch